radicle-dev/old.radicle.xyz/content/blog/introducing-radicle.rst

 date: 2018-10-12
 markup: rst
 author: "Sam Hart"
+summary: "Radicle is a peer-to-peer stack for creating open source software together.
+A collaboration environment that’s designed to be: offline-first, peer-to-peer, Cryptographically secure, Programmable, Interoperable & open."

 ---
     because ’tis the Origin of the Root… The Radicle is likewise called the seminal Root.